Jyoti-Jittu/Different-Visulaization-Chart/README.md

-# Likert-Style Stacked Bar Chart
+# Visualize the same data in different ways

 This script contains R code for visualizing dummy self-generated data stored in an Excel file.
 The output is saved as a high-resolution PNG images.